Our Daily Bread (1934 film): Plot

 A couple, down on their luck during the Great Depression, move to a farm to try to make a go of living off the land.
 They have no idea what to do at first, but soon find other downtrodden people to help them.
 Soon they have a collective of people, some from the big city, who work together on a farm.
 A severe drought is killing the crops.
 The people then dig a ditch by hand, almost two miles long, to divert water from a creek to irrigate the crops.

+Production

+Vidor tried to interest Irving Thalberg of MGM in the project, but Thalberg, who had greenlighted the earlier film, rejected the idea.
+Vidor then produced the film himself and released it through United Artists.
+The film is also known as Hell's Crossroads, an American reissue title.